By: Sharon Aron Baron

 George A. Kling, MD, Wilton Manors

-George Kling, 81, served in Vietnam and received the Bronze Star for his service before arriving to Florida in August, 2000.
+George Kling, 81, served in Vietnam and received the Bronze Star for his service before arriving in Florida in August, 2000.

 As one of the Founders of the Pride Center, Kling volunteers his time at the front desk.
 He also is the Co-Chair of the Fundraising Committee, where the main goal is to raise capital monies.
 He has gifted a large amount of money to the entrance lobby and elevator project to enhance the center’s presence and accessibility.

-Kling has been a HIV case screener for Tuesday’s Angels for over 10 years and is the longest serving screener.
+Kling has been an HIV case screener for Tuesday’s Angels for over 10 years and is the longest-serving screener.
 For the past three years, he has been a member of the Human Rights Committee for Broward County and a Board Member of the Gay Men’s Chorus of South Florida.